Individualized Nutrition – The Functional Approach

 BioIndividual Nutrition Program

 In addition to removing inflammatory, disease-promoting foods, there are specialized nutrition plans to address different health conditions and individual goals.
-These diets include a low salicylate diet, low histamine diet, low oxalate diet, ketogenic diet, low FODMAPS diet, and SCD/GAPS diet to name a few.
+These diets can include a low salicylate diet, low histamine diet, low oxalate diet, ketogenic diet, low FODMAPS diet, and SCD/GAPS diet.

 The BioIndividual Nutrition Training Course is an advanced practitioner training course.
-The course guides practitioners in how to develop individualized nutrition plans for their clients.
+The course guides practitioners in developing individualized nutrition plans for their clients.
 The course also helps practitioners understand the science and thought process behind choosing which diet, customizing the diet, and avoiding pitfalls.
 This course can be very beneficial to any practitioner who recommends nutrition or dietary plans to their patients or clients.

 individualized nutrition